AraminaLiu/Comp-543-A6/README.md

 a simple feed-forward network with one hidden layer.
 For the RNN, our line of text representation was a matrix (a sequence of vectors, where each vector was a one-hot encoding of a character).
 Now, our text representation will be a single vector, where each vector has all of the vectors encoding each of the characters, appended end-on-end.
-Note that I’ve already supplied you with a function that supplies minibatches of data in this format, so you can just use my function to create batches of training data for learning.
+Note that I’ve already supplied you with a function that supplies minibatches of data in this format, so you can just use my function to create batches of training data for learning.
 All you need to do is to figure out how to modify the network to make use of this function.
-Once you have made these modifications, again run the resulting code for the full 10,000 iterations, and copy and paste the output for the last 20 iterations, plus the message that you added, into your turnin document.
+Once you have made these modifications, again run the resulting code for the full 10,000 iterations, and copy and paste the output for the last 20 iterations, plus the message that you added, into your turnin document.
 I found that this feed-forward network has even higher-accuracy than the RNN with time-warping.
 Probably better than a human could do!
 The cost of the higher accuracy is that you cant possibly use the learned network to classify a sequence that is longer than the width of the input layer that you trained.
 The RNN, in contrast, could be used to